 Read and follow the schedule outlined in each section to prepare for the internship and job search process.
 The summer and fall semester activities will also ensure completion of CRC requirements during the MS program.
 Access the necessary online tools and resources in each section to accomplish the semester objectives outlined.

 The Career Resource Center (CRC) serves as the primary resource for students and alumni of the School of Management in career exploration and job search.
 The CRC is a key link between the school and employers, offering many programs that bring these groups together, such as career events, alumni connections, internships, campus recruiting and career development workshops and seminars.
 Our mission is to create a caring environment that enables and motivates students to be successful in reaching their individual career goals.

 The CRC's dedicated staff is committed to assisting students throughout the career development and job search process.
 Get to know our team by visiting the CRC staff page.

 Some of our more competitive students who are conducting a national job search opt to attend a national career conference.
 Learn about these conferences here.
-The most common career fairs are:
+The most common career fairs for our MIS students are:

 If you plan to attend a national career fair, submit your U.S. style résumé for an early critique.

 Information about events and workshops are promoted through email during the semester.
 RSVP for events in BizLink.

 Sign in to the BizLink career management system and create your profile, clarifying your job experience and job preferences.